net-lisias-ksph/KIS/Known-incompatible-mods.md

 ### List of incompatible mods

 - *Infernal robotics*.
 KIS is unable to correctly attach/detach IR parts due to their complexity.
 There is no ETA to fix it.
+- *Kerbal Krash System*.
+Will cause kerbal replication issue on every new KIS release due to failed dependency.
+It's not KKS or KIS bug, it's an issue of the game engine.
+The workround for now is downgrading KIS or disabling KKS until the latter is re-compiled with the latest KIS version.
 - *Deadly Reentry*.
 As of v7.4.2 is known to cause kerbal replication bug when entering a pod.
 This is not a KIS issue.
 - *Kerbalism*.
 As of v0.9.9.4 is known to cause kerbal replication bug when entering a pod.
 This is not a KIS issue.
 - *Ferram Aerospace Research (FAR)*.
 May spam logs with `NullPointerException` error, other consequences are unknown.
 As for now it's unknown if it's KIS or FAR issue.
 There is no ETA to fix it.